MisterDerpie/container-memory-gc/java/README.md

 # Fill Memory

-This directory contains a simple Java script which will consume up to 1 GB, in chunks of 10MB/allocation round.
+This directory contains a simple Java script which will consume up to 200 MB, in chunks of 10MB/allocation round.

 Note that the chunk size is not accurate but only a rough estimate.